allure-framework/allure-docs/content/overview/helicopterview.md

 ## Overview tab

-Entry point for every report would be the 'Overview' page with a helicopter view of your test run.
+The first thing we see after loading the Allure report is the overview tab.

-Let's have a quick look on what we have here (and we don't even need to dig into the details to understand what's good happening inside our test results yet!).
+Here you will find general information about the test results, for which the report is built.

 ![Overview](../images/replace_it-overview.png)

 1. Summary - overall report statistics.
-2. [Suites]() - shows tests grouped by suites existing in the project.
+2. Suites - shows tests grouped by suites existing in the project.
-3. [Environment](../useful_features#environment) - information about tests environment.
+3. [Environment](../../gettingstarted_2/features_2#environment) - information about tests environment.
-4. [Behaviors]() - information about results aggregated according to epics, features and stories.
+4. Behaviors - information about results aggregated according to epics, features and stories.
-5. [History Trend]() - if tests accumulated some historical data, it’s trend will be calculated and shown on the graph.
+5. [History Trend](../overview/widgets) - if tests accumulated some historical data, it’s trend will be calculated and shown on the graph.
-6. [Categories](../useful_features#categories) - common information of defects.
+6. Categories - common information of defects.
-7. [Executors](../quick_start#executors) - information about how results was appeared.
+7. [Executors](../../gettingstarted_2/quickstart_2#test-execution) - information about how results was appeared.

-Overview page's widgets are [draggable and configurable](../widgets).
-Allure Report supports its own plugin system, so quite different widget layouts are possible.
+Overview page's widgets are draggable and configurable.
+Allure Report supports its own plugin system, so different widget layouts are possible.

 Collapsible navigation bar contains tabs with more detailed description of the test results, see below.

 ## Categories

-Categories tab gives you the way to [show defects by their classification](../useful_features#categories) to apply for test results.
+Shows known bugs grouped into [Categories](../../gettingstarted_2/features_2#categories).

 ![Categories](../images/tab_categories.png)

 ## Suites

-On the Suites tab a standard structural representation of executed tests, grouped by [suites]() and classes can be found.
+Shows test results grouped by the name of classes in the project and specified custom labels.

 ![Suites](../images/tab_suites.png)

 ## Graphs

-Graphs allow you to see different statistics collected from the test data: statuses breakdown or severity and duration diagrams.
+Shows the statistics collected on the basis of the testing results: [Status](../overview/widgets), [Severity](../overview/widgets), [Duration Trend](../overview/widgets), [Retries Trend](../overview/widgets), [Categories Trend](../overview/widgets), [Trend](../overview/widgets).

 ![Graphs](../images/tab_graphs.png)

 ## Timeline

-Timeline tab visualizes retrospective of tests execution, allure adaptors collect precise timings of tests, and here on this tab they are arranged accordingly to their sequential or parallel timing structure.
+Displays the sequence of the test results according to the test execution time.

 ![Timeline](../images/tab_timeline.png)

 ## Behaviors

-For behavior-driven approach, this tab groups test results according to [Epic, Feature and Story tags]().
+Test results grouped by custom labels assigned to each test in the code.
+The display is implemented by the tree-like structure.

 ![Behaviors](../images/tab_behaviors.png)

 ## Packages

-Packages tab represents a tree-like layout of test results, grouped by different [packages]().
+Test results are grouped based on the structure of the project that contains the tests.

 ![Packages](../images/tab_packages.png)

 ## Test result

-From some of the results overview pages described above you can go to the test case page after clicking on the individual tests.
-This page will typically contain a lot of individual data related to the test case: steps executed during the test, timings, attachments, test categorization labels, descriptions and links (see more on [Test result](../test_result_page)).
+Test results are displayed when you select a particular result from the list available on the Categories, Suites, Behaviors and Packages tabs.
+Described in more details [here](../test_result_page).

 ![Test result page](../images/testcase.png)